sakaiproject/sakai/portal/README.md

 The top level folders in this directory are as follows:

-* portal-api (shared jar) Defines the Portal APIs - contains APIs for things that can be plugged into Portal like SiteNeighbourhoodService.java, StyleAbleProvider.java and other things that can be wired into more than one implementation.
+* portal-api (shared jar) Defines the Portal APIs - contains APIs for things that can be plugged into Portal like SiteNeighbourhoodService.java and other things that can be wired into more than one implementation.

 * portal-impl (jar) Contains SkinnableCharonPortal.java and all of the Handlers.